Blue Ramshorn Snail Care Guide | Superior Shrimp & Aquatics – Superior Shrimp & Aquatics

 Compatibility

-They coexist with small community fish such as rasboras, guppies, and tetras.
-Avoid keeping them with snail-eaters like loaches, puffers, or larger cichlids unless you intend to use them as feeders.
-For population control, Assassin Snails provide a natural check.
+They also coexist well with small community fish: rasboras, guppies, tetras, and bettas.
+Avoid keeping them with snail-predatory species such as loaches, puffers, or large cichlids unless population reduction is the goal.

 Aquascaping and functional roles

-Blue Ramshorns are as much a design element as they are a utility.
-Their sapphire spirals contrast beautifully against greenery and dark substrates.
-They patrol Lotus Pods, graze biofilm on Java Moss, and glide across wood from the Hardscape Collection.
-In aquascapes, they add movement, color, and texture.
+Blue Ramshorns are both functional and ornamental in aquascapes.
+Their shells contrast against greenery, botanicals, and dark substrates.
+They patrol across Lotus Pods, graze biofilm from Java Moss, and add movement along driftwood and stones from the Hardscape Collection.

 Shop the essentials